weygoldt/install-arch/README.md

 nano /etc/mkinitcpio.conf
 # Then add
 MODULES=(btrfs)
-# Rebuild iniram by running
+# Rebuild initramfs by running
 mkinitcpio -p linux # change if another kernel is installed
 ```
 Some missing firmware warnings are normal